karthikraom/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 07 - Prototyping.md

 We can analyze prototypes and prototyping techniques along four dimensions:

-- **Representation** - describes the form of the prototype, e.g., sets of paper sketches or computer simulations
+- **Representation** - describes the form of the prototype, e.g., sets of paper sketches or computer simulations; online vs offline.
-- **Precision** - describes the level of detail at which the prototype is to be evaluated; e.g., informal and rough or highly polished
+- **Precision** - describes the level of detail at which the prototype is to be evaluated; e.g., informal and rough or highly polished; what is considered is upto the evaluation, but whats left out is up for debate.
-- **Interactivity** - describes the extent to which the user can actually interact with the prototype; e.g., watch-only or fully interactive
+- **Interactivity** - describes the extent to which the user can actually interact with the prototype; e.g., watch-only or fully interactive;
+   * Fixed; Fixed path; open (vertical) prototype
-- **Evolution** - describes the expected life-cycle of the prototype, e.g. throwaway or iterative
+- **Evolution** - describes the expected life-cycle of the prototype, e.g. throwaway(rapid) or iterative(working on a spc. task) or evolutionalty.

 ### Precision